New results for the random nearest neighbor tree: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank G\'{a}bor Lugosi and Vasiliki Velona for bringing this topic to our attention and for discussions in an early stage of this paper.
-The authors also would like to thank Bas Lodewijks for careful proofreading and David Aldous for bringing reference~\cite{Aldous} to our attention.
+The authors would like to thank G\'{a}bor Lugosi and Vasiliki Velona for bringing the topic to our attention and for discussions in an early stage of this paper.
+The authors would also like to thank Bas Lodewijks for a careful proofreading, and to David Aldous and Andrew Wade for bringing several additional references to our attention.
 The first author would like to thank Ivailo Hartarsky for a discussion around the connectivity of $G_{\infty}$.
+We are also grateful for many useful comments and remarks by the two anonymous referees.